 The measure of outdoor sport provision and the measure of parks and play provision are combined with equal weighting to give an overall GSI Score where 1 represents a minimum level of provision.
 A geographic area having a GSI Score greater than one indicates sufficiency in quantity of provision (based on minimum benchmark guidelines) across different typologies of park and green space, but as already discussed variances will still remain within the geographic area when considering population within a ten-minute walking distance of a park or green space.

-This release represents the first iteration of the Green Space Index and establishes a baseline measure across the main indicators of park and green space provision.
-We will refresh the Index annually following each April release of the OS Open Greenspace product.
+This release represents the second iteration of the Green Space Index and continues work to establish a baseline measure across the main indicators of park and green space provision.
+Due to accuracy-related improvements in Greenspace data and a change in our base for population data, both detailed above, we do not yet feel able to draw comparisons between releases.
+We will continue to refresh the Index annually following each April release of the OS Open Greenspace product.
 Whilst, as already discussed, it is appreciated that there is an ongoing verification process of the data within the OS Open Greenspace product, we hope that the Green Space Index will in due course allow us to begin to track trends and changes over time in provision of parks and green spaces across Great Britain.